RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 | SciKit-Learn | 7-15x   |
 | Blender   | 	 3x	  |

-As some of these changes would also result in speedups on Intel and AMD, it would be interesting to see a re-run of the Phoronix benchmarks with these changes.
+There is obviously room for more improvements, especially with the Primesieve and x264 benchmarks, but it would be interesting to see a re-run of the Phoronix benchmarks with these changes.

-We could do with some more work on these, especially the Primesieve and x264 benchmarks.